Emergency Blanket

 Next, you will want to make a fire beside you but not under the blanket for obvious reasons.
 The point of this is to reflect some of the heat from your fire.
 Having the reflective foil side comes in handy with this method.

 Finally, you wake up all night to feed the fire.
 You’ll also periodically do push-ups, sit-ups or any other physical activity (without working up a sweat) to keep you warm.
 Sorry to be the bearer of bad news here, but while you might live, it may very well be the most miserable night you’ve ever had.
-These are the very survival instructions that seemingly went missing on the shiny packaging of these “survival blankets.”
+These are the very survival instructions that seemingly went missing on the shiny packaging of these “emergency survival blankets.”

 Signalling Device